 - Accurate (within a short distance)

-- Trees and other natural or man-made obstacles can decrease the functional distance of the radio frequency tracker.
+- Frequent obstructions.
+Trees and other natural or man-made obstacles can decrease the functional distance of the radio frequency tracker.

 User reviews of radio frequency pet trackers

-But how do they perform in the real world?
-Let’s look at some user experiences to see how effective people find radio frequency trackers for pets.
-At first, when Martina (who runs The Nomad Cats) received her first RF cat tracker, she tried it out immediately on her cats.
-It worked in the mountains, outdoors, when the cats didn’t venture too far from home.
+At first, when Martina (who runs The Nomad Cats) received her first radio frequency cat tracker, she tried it out immediately on her cats.
+It worked generally well outdoors – but only when the cats didn’t venture too far from home.